 1. Check your pricing.
 You absolutely need to make sure that you can support the lower prices required for wholesale before you can even make a start.
 Take your retail price and divide it by 2.3.
 How much money will you be making on each sale?

 3. Make sure your labelling, packaging and branding is suitable and professional enough to be sold in a retail business.

 4. Check your website and social media - the stronger your online presence, the more confidence the retailers will have in working with you.
 If you don't have a website, consider creating even a simple one so that retailers can visit it to find out more about you online.

 Wholesale can be a very profitable part of your business when done right, but it needs careful management to make it work.
 Here are my top tips for a smooth process.

 1. Planning is key with wholesale, so give yourself enough time to get everything in place.
 Don’t try and rush it - even if it means taking a year to get all the elements in place.

 3. Do your research - no “dear sir or madam” when you are reaching out to the shops you want to stock you.
 Finding out the name of the person who runs the business is not difficult - you can search their social media accounts or the about page of their website.
 Their name will be in there somewhere!

 4. Know what makes your brand special and practise how to communicate that.
 Shops are looking for what is new and exciting, and above all, what will make their customers buy.
 Make sure you are really clear about your own unique selling proposition (USP) so that the retailers you approach will understand what you are offering them.

 5. Can’t make your pricing work at wholesale?
 Resist the temptation to increase your prices for wholesale just to make the maths work.
 Instead, see where you can cut cost out of your product without affecting what makes it unique and special.
 For example, can you negotiate better prices from your suppliers, or source cheaper packaging?

 Are you are ready?
-Take the quiz
+Get the mini course right here

 We just sent you an email.
 Please click the link in the email to confirm your subscription!